sowcow/fallout-dialogs/README.md

 If you want to have this generated for specific version/translation then here are the steps:

-NOTE: some rake commands should work in specific directories in generated if they are prefixed like this `WHICH=en-f2-gog rake output` but this is later addition and is not very tested.
+NOTE: some rake commands should work in specific directories in `generated/` if they are prefixed like this `WHICH=en-f2-gog rake output` but this is later addition and is not very tested.

 1. have ruby installed
 1. have graphviz installed